enterpriseDomain/ClassMaker/README.md

     assertEquals(eClass.getName(), jObject.getClass().getSimpleName()); // * Note this *

 A more [complete example is here](/org.classsupplier.test/src/org/classsupplier/test/ClassSupplierTests.java).
-To use the lib, import it to the Eclipse plugin's dependencies with satisfying subsequent.
+To use the library, import it to the Eclipse plugin's dependencies with satisfying subsequent.
+E4 DI is supported.